• October 23, 2023

 This step ensures that your model is quantized using AWQ to reduce the model size for efficiency while preserving its accuracy.

-2. Running Friendli Engine: Once you have the quantized model checkpoint, load it into Friendli Engine, the versatile serving engine from FriendliAI.
+1. Running Friendli Inference: Once you have the quantized model checkpoint, load it into Friendli Inference, the versatile serving engine from FriendliAI.

 bash